A comprehensive service.

 Anti-Terrorist Financing Screening

 When making international grants, it is important to adopt specific practices that lessen the risk of diversion of charitable funds by terrorist organizations and their support networks.
-Grantmakers that fail to take appropriate steps can face significant penalties if funds are diverted and OFAC regulations are violated.
+Grantmakers that fail to take appropriate steps can face significant penalties if funds are diverted and counterterrorism regulations are violated.

 Paragon's anti-terrorist financing screening service assists your grantmaking public charity, private foundation, or DAF in complying with U.S. laws, statutes, and regulations related to combating terrorist financing.